A statement of our core beliefs, style and approach.

 i) Authenticity, not realism

 We don’t do realism.
 In the twenty-first century, realism is for television and the movies.
 There’s no point in trying to pretend you’re looking at a drawing-room with doors onto a garden by building some door frames and painting a backdrop.
-No-one will be transported to another place by a painted backdrop, and a lot of effort will have been wasted on the doors.
+No-one will be transported to another place by the painted backdrop, and a lot of effort will have been wasted on the doors.
 Worse, it will create in the audience’s mind the notion that a drawing room leading onto a garden on stage ought to counterfeit a genuine drawing room leading onto a garden.
-It’s never going to unless you go to ridiculous and expensive lengths, and even then, they know perfectly well that there’s a wall and street out there, not a well-appointed lawn, so who are you kidding?
+It’s never going to unless you go to ridiculous and expensive lengths, and even then, the audience knows perfectly well that there’s a wall and some dressing rooms out there, not a well-appointed lawn, so who are you kidding?
 Far better to suggest the garden and, indeed, the drawing room, and let the audience’s imagination do the work for you.

 ii) Eating the biscuit

 Authenticity, in our terms, is quite hard to define.
 It’s easier to give examples.
 If someone eats a biscuit on stage, they may mime the eating of a biscuit.
 But only if mime is an intrinsic part of the style of that production.
 They may be offered and appear to eat a cardboard biscuit – but only if stylised properties are a proclaimed and consistent part of the style.
 They may eat a real biscuit – but then they should eat it, and not mime eating it.
 What doesn’t work is a pretence that something is what it is not – that an actor should take a biscuit made realistically from plaster and appear to eat it.